laristra/portage/doc/concepts.md

    cell/particle.

-All of these operations work with your underlying mesh/particles and state manager through wrappers that provide an interface the queries needed to perform any particular step.
+All of these operations work with your underlying mesh/particles and state manager through wrappers that provide an interface to the queries needed to perform any particular step.
 For an example of the requirements of the wrappers, see the [Example Use](@ref example) page.
 In the below, when we refer to _mesh_ or _particles_ in terms of the operations, we really mean _mesh wrappers_ and _particle swarm